We design and manufacture semiconductor chips, discrete power devices, and power modules for your products.

 ID_pulse ≤ 90% * IDP

-Initial Calculation of Loss Power
+Initial Estimation of Power Loss

-Comparison of Hard Switching vs Soft Switching Technologies
+Hard Switching vs. Soft Switching Technology

 PD,max ≤ ( Tj,max - Tamb ) / Rθj-a